sk-classroom/asc-data-preprocessing/README.md

 - Loading data with explicit Data typing
 - Dealing with missing data
 - Handing categorical data
-    - class labels
-    - ordinal data
-    - nominal data: one-hot encoding
 - Feature selection
-    - Lasso
-    - Sequential backward selection
 - Feature importance
-    - Regression coefficient
-    - SHAP

 # Task

 1. Do `exercise/excercise_0*.py` by following the instruction in the comment out.
 They are not grading items.
 So feel free to change as you wish.

-1. Implement the functions in `assignments/assignment.py`.
+2. Implement the functions in `assignments/assignment.py`.
 This is the grading item.

+3. Generate a swarm plot illustrating the importance of features in the Titanic dataset using the `shap` library.
+Complete the task in `exercise_03.py` to create this figure.
+Submit the figure and a plain text file (maximum 300 words) interpreting the results on Brightspace.

-3. Git commit & Push Your edit.
+4. Git commit & Push Your edit.

 ### Instruction

-1. You can import `assignments/utils.py` and use their functions (if any)

 1. You can verify your implementation by using the exercise_0*.py scripts.
 If you prefer to work with Jupyter notebook, you can convert the Python script by jupytext. `jupytext --to notebook <name_of_script_file>.py`